-The way that the organization begins to recover and work through a disaster is often referred to as Business Continuity.
+The way that the organisation begins to recover and work through a disaster is often referred to as Business Continuity.

 A comprehensive and well thought out Business Continuity Plan will also include contact details and arrangements for relevant suppliers, colleague and staff.

-Business continuity becomes more relevant for organizations with shorter RTO’s.
-An organization with an RTO of 48 hours, will be willing to have no continuation of business for that time period where as an organization with an RTO of several hours will aim to be as continuous as possible, in some cases even failing over or replicating for instant continuity.
+Business continuity becomes more relevant for organisations with shorter RTO’s.
+An organisation with an RTO of 48 hours, will be willing to have no continuation of business for that time period where as an organisation with an RTO of several hours will aim to be as continuous as possible, in some cases even failing over or replicating for instant continuity.

-- Business Continuity refers to the capability of an organization to continue operating and delivering a service or product in the event of a disaster or other incident.
+- Business Continuity refers to the capability of an organisation to continue operating and delivering a service or product in the event of a disaster or other incident.